laurelthorburn/Live-The-Movie/README.md

 WHEN I hover over the selected holiday
 THEN I am presented with a holiday themed background
 ```
+# Technologies Used
+We utilized two server side APIs for this project:
+* Spoonacular
+* TMDB

 # Website Screenshot